4 Steps to Stop Summer Learning Loss

 How many words per minute are your kids reading?

-What is considered being at grade-level for words read per minute?
+What is considered being at grade level for words read per minute?
 The following is a guideline you can use to gauge your child.
-These word per minute rates are based on reading passages of text at grade-level.
-Over the years I’ve been teaching, the reading rates for each grade level has risen progressively.
+These word-per-minute rates are based on reading passages of text at grade level.
+Over the years I’ve been teaching, the reading rates for each grade level have risen progressively.
 This is where they currently are:

-If your kids are at the low end, consider giving them a reading boost with our Summer Reading Program 2020.
+If your kids are at the low end or if you want them to advance faster and make learning easier, consider giving them a reading boost with our Summer Reading Program 2021.

 Who is Scholar Within?